Aggression in dogs - motivation and causes

 Resource-related aggression

-Resource-related aggression, often referred to as resource defense, is a form of aggressive behavior that occurs when a dog attempts to defend or secure a valuable resource.
+Resource-related aggression, often referred to as resource defence, is a form of aggressive behaviour that occurs when a dog tries to defend or secure a valuable resource.

-1. Food and treats: This is one of the most common resources that dogs defend.
-A dog may growl or snap if someone approaches his food bowl while he is eating.
+1. Food and treats: This is one of the most common resources that dogs will defend.
+A dog may growl or snap if someone approaches their food bowl while they are eating.

-2. Toy: Some dogs exhibit aggressive behavior when they have a beloved toy and someone tries to take it away.
+2. Toys: Some dogs show aggressive behaviour when they have a beloved toy and someone tries to take it away.

-3. Berths: A dog may view a favorite blanket, bed, or specific spot on the couch as his resource and defend it.
+3. Lying places: A dog may regard a favourite blanket, a bed or a certain place on the couch as its resource and defend it.

-4. People: A dog may view a particular person (often the primary owner) as its resource and react aggressively if it believes that person is threatened by others.
+4. People: A dog may see a particular person (often the primary owner) as its resource and react aggressively if it believes that person is being threatened by others.

-5. Territory: Although this can also fall into the category of territorial aggression, places like the backyard or the house can be viewed as resources to be defended.
+5. Territory: Although this can also fall into the category of territorial aggression, places such as the backyard or the house can be seen as resources to be defended.

 Sexually motivated aggression